stefUxzxnova/Academy/README.md

     * Check if the object already exist in the database.
     * Perform date format conversions and validations.
     * Skip lines with invalid data.

+    <b> Note: </b> Database configuration and file paths are specified in application.properties
 3. Data Storage in Database and Dynamic List:

   * Use a Mapper to convert CSV file objects (EmployeeToProjectCsv) to entities (EmployeeToProject), including assigning unique IDs.